A small-time coupling between $\Lambda$-coalescents and branching processes: Introduction and main results

-We will always assume that $\Pi(0)$ is the trivial partition $\{\{i\}:i\in \N \}$.
-Let us call $N^{\La}(t)$ the number of blocks of $\Pi(t)$ the coalescent at time $t$.
+Let $\Lambda$ be an arbitrary finite measure on $[0,1]$, and let $(\Pi _t, t \ge0)$ denote the associated $\Lambda$-coalescent.
+The Markov jump process $(\Pi_t, t \ge0)$ takes values in the set of partitions of $\{1, 2, \ldots\}$.
+Its law is specified by the requirement that, for any $n\in\N$, the restriction $\Pi^n$ of $\Pi$ to $\{1, \ldots, n\}$ is a continuous-time Markov chain with transition rates given as follows: whenever $\Pi^n$ has $ b \in[2, n]$ blocks, any given $k$-tuple of blocks coalesces at rate $\lambda_{b,k}:= \int_{(0,1]} r^{k-2}(1-r)^{b-k} \La(dr)$.
+We will always assume that $\Pi(0)$ is the trivial partition $\{\{i\} \dvtx i\in\N\}$.
+Let us call $N^{\La}(t)$ the number of blocks of $\Pi (t)$ the coalescent at time $t$.
 The first question one may ask about these processes is whether the number of blocks ever becomes finite.
-In his seminal paper \cite{pit99} Pitman noted that (provided $\La(\{1\})=0$) as a consequence of the strong Markov property the following striking dichotomy holds: either $\P(N^{\La}(t) =\infty, \forall t\ge 0)=1$ or $\P(N^{\La}(t) <\infty, \forall t > 0)=1.$ In the latter case the coalescent is said to \emph{come down from infinity}.
+In his seminal paper \cite{pit99} Pitman noted that [provided $\La(\{1\} )=0$] as a consequence of the strong Markov property, the following striking dichotomy holds: either $\P(N^{\La}(t) =\infty, \forall t\ge0)=1$ or $\P(N^{\La}(t) <\infty, \forall t > 0)=1$.
+In the latter case the coalescent is said to \emph{come down from infinity}.
 Finding a necessary and sufficient condition for this phenomenon was naturally one of the first problems to be studied.
 As part of his thesis work, Schweinsberg \cite{sch1} derived the following criterion: the $\La$-coalescent comes down from infinity if and only if

 Over the subsequent years, a series of remarkable links were discovered between $\Lambda$-coalescents and continuous-state branching processes (CSBP), for some special cases of $\Lambda$.
-The case of Kingman's coalescent ($\Lambda = \delta_{0}$) was analyzed by Perkins \cite{perkins} in 1991, though he used a somewhat different language.
-Bertoin and Le Gall \cite{blg0} did the case of the Bolthausen-Sznitman coalescent (where $\Lambda(dx) = dx$ is the uniform measure on [0,1]), and then Birkner et al. \cite{7} did all the Beta-coalescents cases (where $\La$ is the Beta$(2-\alpha, \alpha)$ distribution, and $\alpha\in(0,2)$).
+The case of Kingman's coalescent ($\Lambda= \delta_{0}$) was analyzed by Perkins \cite {perkins} in 1991, though he used a somewhat different language.
+Bertoin and Le Gall \cite{blg0} studied the case of the Bolthausen--Sznitman coalescent (where $\Lambda(dx) = dx$ is the uniform measure on $[0,1]$), and then Birkner et al. \cite{7} studied all the Beta-coalescents cases [where $\La$ is the $\operatorname{Beta}(2-\alpha, \alpha)$ distribution, and $\alpha\in(0,2)$].

 While seeking a way to understand the above results as special cases of a general theorem, Bertoin and Le Gall \cite{blg3} made the following observation.
 Consider the function